Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Proof of

 with equality if and only if $\{|f_s|,|f_{s-m}|\}$ is equal to $\{0,2\}$ whenever $0 < s < m$.
-By \cref{Nathan}, this last condition holds if and only if $(g,h)$ is a near-complementary pair. \end{proof} \begin{proposition} Let $g$ and $h$ be Littlewood polynomials of lengths $m+1$ and $m$, respectively, with $m > 0$.
-Then
+By \cref{Nathan}, this last condition holds if and only if $(g,h)$ is an almost-complementary pair. \end{proof} \begin{proposition} Let $g$ and $h$ be Littlewood polynomials of lengths $m+1$ and $m$, respectively, with $m > 0$.
+Then $(g,h)$ is not a Golay complementary pair, and